 The rear wing is a predictor of things to come from Chrysler with the Superbird and Charger Daytona, although I doubt it had any genuine aerodynamic function here.
 Since the cars in my dreams most often also can fly, this one really hits the mark.
 At least with it, there’s something of an explanation.
 In my dreams, when the car I’m driving suddenly goes airborne, I always think “Aha!, why didn’t I figure out earlier that cars are capable of flight?”

-The white stripe in the tires is an odd touch.
+The white stripe in the tire tread is an odd touch.
 I guess if you’re going to show that much rubber, might as well make it more distinctive.

-The roof lifts up for egress, but that’s thinking about using this in a downpour is a bad dream.
+The roof lifts up for egress, but thinking about using this in a downpour is a bad dream.
 The front end does predict the 1963 Chrysler to some degree.

 The Imperial D’Elegance is also unfortunate.
 Yet it was clearly a very influential design, given the many shapes and details that show up production Chrysler products.
-The 1960 Chryslers showed numerous influences,
+The 1960 Chryslers showed numerous influences.